aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 This project demonstrates a comprehensive pipeline for creating a fraud detection knowledge graph using AWS services.
 The pipeline leverages advanced technologies to process credit card transaction data, generate a knowledge graph, and perform machine learning-based fraud detection.

+### Use Case
+Fraud detection is a critical challenge that spans various industries, from finance and e-commerce to telecommunications.
+As transactions and data sources continue to grow in volume, traditional rule-based systems and machine learning models often struggle to keep up with the complexity and ever-evolving nature of fraud patterns.

+### Current Challenges
+1. Icreased volumes for transactions and data sources
+2. Real-Time Detection Requirements
+3. Regulatory Compliance and Privacy Laws
+4. Difficulty in identifying patterns and anomalies
+5. Limited resources of skilled fraud analytics and data scientists

+## Solution

 The pipeline consists of the following main steps:
 1. Data Preparation: Preprocessing of credit card transaction data
 2. Knowledge Graph Generation: Using Amazon Bedrock with Claude 3 Sonnet via LangChain LLMGraphTransformer library.